-What happens if rules are broken...
+What happens if we forget the school values...

-- Warning of consequence.

-Using language of choice....

-- 2. Five minutes thinking time in a quiet area
+- 1. Warning of consequence.
+Using language of choice.... - 2.
+Five minutes thinking time in a quiet area

 - 3. Miss part of playtime

-- 4. 10 minutes thinking time in another other classroom
+- 4.10 minutes thinking time in another other class

-- 5. See Headteacher
+- 5. See team leader

+- 6. See headteacher/deputy headteacher

-- 6. Headteacher speaks to parents
+- 7. SLT speak to parents

+- Removed from class to complete learning spends time in another classroom /area in school- parents to be informed